AequilibraE/aequilibrae/docs/source/project_docs/network.rst

    implementation requires a complete overahaul of the path-building code, so that is still a long-term goal, barred specific developed efforts.

+Currently, AequilibraE can create networks from OpenStreetMaps and GMNS, and also export this network to GMNS format.
+You can check out more information about these features in the following pages:

+- :ref:`exporting_to_gmns`
+- :ref:`importing_from_gmns`
+- :ref:`importing_from_osm`

 .. _network_triggers_behaviour:

 Network consistency behaviour